GermanBrainRot/Project-Galileo/README.md

 Well, an [ad-hoc postulate](https://philsci-archive.pitt.edu/20379/1/RQM%20paper%20copy.pdf) does.
 After a quarter of a century, this rather obvious weak point had become bothersome enough that Mr Rovelli felt the need to just assert that this should work.

-This attempt is not without merits.
-At least, it hints at an ontology that could be responsible for this to work: each observer just carries the information about their measurement records around on some way, for example in correlations between observables.
+The way he attempts this is not without merits.
+At least, it hints at an ontology that could be responsible for this to work: each observer just carries the information about their measurement records around in some way, for example in correlations between observables.
 Nice!
-We avoid hidden variables simply by using *statistical correlations* as the locus of physical information.
+We avoid hidden variables simply by using *statistical correlations themselves* as the locus of physical information.
 Very elegant move!

 But somehow, this is still quite slippery.
 Rovelli's idea how all this fits together forces him to write something like this: